ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 npm run eject
 ```

-The configuration needs to be ejected in order to be able to customize webpack configuration.
-To build CKEditor 5 from source you must load inline SVG images and handle CKEditor 5's CSS as well as correctly minify the ES6 source.
+The configuration needs to be ejected in order for you to be able to customize webpack configuration.
+To be able to build CKEditor 5 from source you must load inline SVG images and handle CKEditor 5's CSS as well as correctly minify the ES6 source.

 <info-box>
 	You can find more information about ejecting [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).